pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 ![ConsoleScreen1](/images/tutorials/data_microservice/python_console_screen1.png)

 Since we opted for the console logger in our configuration file, all information is going to be printed to the console.
 The service is using the in-memory persistence by default.
 To switch over to the MongoDB persistence, the MONGO_ENABLED environment variable has to be set and MongoDB should be running.
-This can be done either by starting the service from a script, in which we set our environment variables beforehand, or by configuring them in the OS’s environment.
+This can be done either by starting the service from a script, in which we set our environment variables beforehand, or by configuring them in the OS's environment.

-Let’s use the following two commands to set our environment variable and start our microservice using the MongoDB persistence:
+Let's use the following two commands to set our environment variable and start our microservice using the MongoDB persistence:

 {{< tabsection >}}
   {{< include "../__code22_node.md" >}}